-Proposed Amendments to Regulations Governing the Group Registration of Newspapers
+Group Registration of Newspapers

-The proposed rule also clarifies the scope of protection for newspaper issues (compared to individual components appearing within those issues), that each newspaper issue in the group must be a new collective work and a work made for hire, and that the author and copyright claimant for each issue must be the same person or organization.
-The proposed rule will also require applicants to submit a full month of issues.
+The final rule also clarifies the scope of protection for newspaper issues (compared to individual components appearing within those issues), that each newspaper issue in the group must be a new collective work and a work made for hire, and that the author and copyright claimant for each issue must be the same person or organization.
+The rule also requires applicants to submit a full month of issues.

 In 2019, the Office amended this rule in two ways.
 The first amendment removed the prior requirement that claims be submitted within three months after publication of the earliest issue in the group.
 Publishers are now permitted to submit group registration claims regardless of when their issues were published.
 The second amendment was a technical change to remove the references to the option to submit newspaper issues on microfilm from the regulations when the phase-out period adopted by prior rule ends.
 Publishers are required to submit a digital copy of each issue, and beginning on January 1, 2020, the Office will no longer accept issues submitted on microfilm.